stonepros/stone/doc/rados/operations/crush-map.rst

 The :abbr:`CRUSH (Controlled Replication Under Scalable Hashing)` algorithm determines how to store and retrieve data by computing storage locations.
-CRUSH empowers Ceph clients to communicate with OSDs directly rather than through a centralized server or broker.
-With an algorithmically determined method of storing and retrieving data, Ceph avoids a single point of failure, a performance bottleneck, and a physical limit to its scalability.
+CRUSH empowers Stone clients to communicate with OSDs directly rather than through a centralized server or broker.
+With an algorithmically determined method of storing and retrieving data, Stone avoids a single point of failure, a performance bottleneck, and a physical limit to its scalability.

 CRUSH uses a map of your cluster (the CRUSH map) to pseudo-randomly